 Next, we need to give our Linode Instance a name and password.
 Once this has been filled out, we are ready to create our Linode Instance!

-Note: We recommend that you pay for automated backups of your Linode Instance in the case that you need to rollback any changes to your server.
+Note: I recommend that you pay for automated backups of your Linode Instance in the case that you need to rollback any changes to your server.

 It can take anywhere from 5-10 minutes for the server to deploy.